CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 1. We let Keras assemble and train the model
 1. We run our test data through it and get the predictions
 1. We log the train and test accuracies to our experiment
-1. We save the model to the `outputs/` folder (Batch AI will automatically upload that folder to the experiment afterwards)
+1. We save the model to the `outputs/` folder (Azure Machine Learning Compute will automatically upload that folder to the experiment afterwards)

-To get the training working, we need to package the scripts and "send" them to Batch AI.
+To get the training working, we need to package the scripts and "send" them to Azure Machine Learning Compute.
 Azure ML uses the `Estimator` class for that:

 ```python
 from azureml.train.estimator import Estimator